Murgator/FiveM-vote-script/README.md

 `Config.identifier` - Must be **discordid** or **steamid**.
 The player will be recognized on the server with this identifier

+`Config.identifier` - If your players vote with Steam on Trackyserver.com set this variable on **steamid**.
+If your players vote with Discord set this variable to **discordid**

 #### Commands configuration

 In the `config.lua` file you will see a table called `Config.Rewards`.